diku-dk/CFAL-bench/MG/APL/README.md

 command as long as you ensure that the working directory is set appropriately.

 You can also examine the `RUN.bat` or `RUN.sh` files.

+## Editing and working with the code

+If you wish to run the code manually and work with it, you can simply open dyalog in the directory and then run the following commands:

+      ]load .\MG.apln
+      MG.Run ''